What to do when you have 43 20-foot-tall busts of nearly every U.S. president and nowhere to put them?

 Instead of allowing the busts to be demolished, Howard Hankins, who helped construct the park, adopted all 43 heads and lugged them back to his private family farm for safekeeping until someone can think of what to do with them.

-With each bust weighing 22,000 pounds, it took nearly a week to move them all just a few miles to the large field where they now sit, and some presidents’ retained minor damage to the backs of their heads and noses.
+With each bust weighing 22,000 pounds, it took nearly a week to move them all just a few miles to the large field where they now sit, and some of the heads sustained minor damage to the backs of their heads and noses.

 For years the giant heads have sat tucked away on the farm, which is private property and not open to tourists.
 There is a crowdfunding campaign in the works to raise money to relocate the statues to a place where they can be visited by all.